Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What benefits (if any) are available for employees and former employees of a company that seeks leniency?

 Existing employees (ie, existing directors, officers and employees) of a company that qualifies for Type A leniency will receive leniency if they admit their wrongdoing with candour and completeness and continue to assist the DOJ throughout the investigation.
 Existing employees who do not cooperate during the investigation will be ineligible for leniency protections.
 For companies that qualify only for Type B leniency, the DOJ reserves the right to prosecute any existing directors, officers and employees whom it determines to be ‘highly culpable’.

 For Type A and Type B leniency, former employees (ie, former directors, officers and employees) are presumptively excluded from any grant of corporate leniency.
 However, the DOJ may exercise discretion to include specific former directors, officers and employees of the company in the corporate conditional leniency letter for non-prosecution protection or, alternatively, in a separate non-prosecution agreement.
 To be eligible for such protections, former directors, officers and employees must provide substantial, non-cumulative cooperation against remaining potential targets, or their cooperation must be necessary for the leniency applicant to make a confession of illegal activity sufficient to be eligible for conditional leniency.
 Eligible former directors, officers and employees must provide full, truthful, continuing and complete cooperation throughout the investigation and resulting prosecutions.

 Is an immunity or leniency programme specifically available for individuals?
 If so, how does it operate?

-Individuals may apply for leniency in the same manner as described above for companies.
+The Antitrust Division has adopted a Leniency Policy For Individuals. individuals may apply for leniency in the same manner as described for companies.